Photo:

 Unlike aggressive or violent hauntings, Grace's presence is marked by gentle, almost apologetic behavior.
 The most frequently reported manifestation involves the extinguishing of lights being used for evening navigation along the lake shore.
 Staff and guests have repeatedly described turning on lights for dock access or evening walks, only to have them mysteriously extinguished seconds later.
 The pattern suggests not malevolence but rather a desperate attempt at communication—possibly a reenactment of her final moments on the dark water, or an effort to warn others of danger.

-Visitors have reported sudden emotional shifts when in her presence: overwhelming sadness, inexplicable grief, and a sense of profound loss not connected to their personal circumstances.
+Visitors have reported sudden emotional shifts when in her presence: overwhelming sadness, inexplicable grief, and a sense of deep loss not connected to their personal circumstances.
 Some describe feeling drawn to the lake shore, as if pulled by an invisible current.
 Others report clear internal voices or impressions, sometimes heard as wordless weeping or quiet, indistinct speech.

 The paranormal activity intensifies on July 11th, the anniversary of her death.
 On this date, reports of apparition sightings, light disturbances, and emotional manifestations increase significantly.
 Some researchers suggest that residual energy associated with intense trauma becomes most pronounced during temporal anniversaries.